-Athletics Recertification is available to those coaches who have been previously certified in the Sport of Athletics.
-If you have not been to a coach's certification class in athletics you do not qualify to re-certify.
+Athletics Re-certification is available to those coaches who have been previously certified in the Sport of Athletics.
+If you have not been to a coach’s certification class in athletics you do not qualify to re-certify.
 To Re-certify, a coach must make sure that the Volunteer application and protective behaviors training is up to date.
-You can check the list by clicking here.
-You cannot re-certify without an up to date volunteer application and protective behaviors class.
+Please check the Certified Coaches List found on the Coach’s Corner page.
+Re-certification is not valid without an up to date volunteer application, protective behaviors class and concussion awareness.

 Special Olympics Softball is available to all persons age 8 and above, having been identified by an agency or professional as having an Intellectual disability, or a closely related disability which means having functional limitations in both general learning and in adaptive skills (such as recreation, work, independent living, self-direction, or self-care), and having registered to participate in Special Olympics.